craftcms/commerce-paypal/README.md

 ## Deprecation Notice

-PayPal Express and this plugin are deprectated in favour of PayPal Checkout and the [Commerce PayPal Checkout Plugin](https://github.com/craftcms/commerce-paypal-checkout)
+PayPal has deprecated PayPal Express as a checkout flow.
+They have advised that projects should look to implement the [PayPal Checkout](https://developer.paypal.com/docs/archive/checkout/integrate/) integration to keep up to date.
+Therefore this plugin is now deprecated in favour of the new [Commerce PayPal Checkout Plugin](https://github.com/craftcms/commerce-paypal-checkout).

 ## Requirements